 There are so many reasons to love the OXO steel salad spinner, but the reason we’ve selected it as our top pick is the winning combination of an earth-friendly and antimicrobial stainless steel bowl and an easy to use, no hassle push-action spinner.

 Unlike most spinners that require you to rotate a knob or spin a handle, all you have to do to get this spinner rotating is press down on the center pump.
 And once your lettuce is dried, simply press the patented stop bottom and pull off the lid.

 This spinner is dishwasher friendly and holds just over 6 quarts of greens in the serving bowl or about 5 quarts in the drying basket.

-Another spinner we love for their use of a stainless steel bowl is Emsa’s Turboline spinner.
+Another spinner we love for their use of a stainless steel bowl is GEFU’s Speed Wing spinner.
 Like our number one choice, this salad spinner includes a beautiful steel bowl that can double as a serving dish for salads and produce.
-And it also utilizes a no-effort spinning mechanism in the form of a pull cord to activate rotation.
+It also utilizes a no-effort spinning mechanism in the form of a pull cord to activate rotation.

-If your main concern when shopping for a salad spinner is storability than look no further than this space-saving Culina model.
-The rounded form and side handle design mean it takes up less space without sacrificing capacity.
-The clear bowl and festive green basket also make this spinner easy on the eyes, allowing for the simple option of storing it straight on the counter.
+If your main concern when shopping for a salad spinner is storability then look no further than this compact MUELLER model.
+The unique square outer bowl and pull-out handle design mean it takes up less space without sacrificing capacity.
+The clear bowl and festive red basket also make this spinner easy on the eyes, allowing for the simple option of storing it straight on the counter.

-This spinner has a nice 5-quart capacity but it is hand wash only.
+This spinner has a nice 5-quart capacity and is dishwasher safe.